Brevard County Manatees

-The Manatees were founded as an expansion team in 1994, the same year that Space Coast Stadium was built in Viera with the primary purpose of serving as the then-fresh Florida Marlins’ spring training facility.
-As is common in the Florida State League, the MiLB club that occupied the stadium in the summer also served as an affiliate for the Grapefruit League user.
+The Manatees were founded as an FSL expansion team in 1994, the same year that Space Coast Stadium in Viera (near Melbourne, FL) was opened–with the primary purpose of serving as the then-fresh Florida Marlins’ spring training facility.
+As is common in the Florida State League, the minor league club that occupied the spring training site in the summer also served as an affiliate for the Grapefruit League user.

-A major change for the Manatees came following the 2001 season, when the Marlins and the Montreal Expos had to swap spring training facilities as part of the complicated agreement made between MLB and Jeffrey Loria when he bought the Marlins and sold the Expos.
-As such, the Marlins linked up with the Expos’ FSL affiliate (the Jupiter Hammerheads) and the Manatees had Montreal as a new parent.
-The ‘Spos and ‘Tees were were linked for two years, but right around the time the Expos moved to Washington, the Manatees sought a new parent club.
-This was an anomaly in the FSL.
-Despite the Nationals continuing to have their spring training at Space Coast, the Manatees partnered with an MLB team that does their spring training in Arizona–the Milwaukee Brewers.
+A major change for the Manatees came following the 2001 season, when the Marlins and the Expos had to swap spring training facilities as part of the complicated agreement made between MLB and Jeffrey Loria when he bought the Marlins and sold the Expos to Major League Baseball.
+As such, the Marlins linked up with the Expos’ FSL affiliate (the Jupiter Hammerheads) and the Manatees had Montréal as a new parent.
+The ‘Spos and ‘Tees were were linked for three seasons, and some notable future big-leaguers from that time include Grady Sizemore, Chad Cordero, and Chris Young.

-After about 20 seasons, the Manatees were just sort of there.
+After about twenty seasons, the Manatees were just sort of there.
 Their attendance was mediocre, and each season saw Space Coast Stadium age a little more.
 The death knell for the Manatees came when the Nationals announced that they were building a new spring training facility (in conjunction with the Astros) in West Palm Beach and would be leaving Space Coast.
 In the wake of this departure, the Manatees were sold to an ownership group that moved the team to the Atlanta Braves’ spring training complex in Kissimmee, where they are now known as the Florida Fire Frogs.